Petri net: Formulation in terms of vectors and matrices

 It must be required that w is a firing sequence; allowing arbitrary sequences of transitions will generally produce a larger set.

 Category-theoretic formulation

 Meseguer and Montanari considered a kind of symmetric monoidal categories known as Petri categories.

 Mathematical properties of Petri nets

 One thing that makes Petri nets interesting is that they provide a balance between modeling power and analyzability: many things one would like to know about concurrent systems can be automatically determined for Petri nets, although some of those things are very expensive to determine in the general case.
-Several subclasses of Petri nets have been studied that can still model interesting classes of concurrent systems, while these problems become easier.
+Several subclasses of Petri nets have been studied that can still model interesting classes of concurrent systems, while these determinations become easier.

 An overview of such decision problems, with decidability and complexity results for Petri nets and some subclasses, can be found in Esparza and Nielsen (1995).

 Reachability

 The reachability problem for Petri nets is to decide, given a Petri net N and a marking M, whether $M \in R(N)$.

 It is a matter of walking the reachability-graph defined above, until either the requested-marking is reached or it can no longer be found.
 This is harder than it may seem at first: the reachability graph is generally infinite, and it isn't easy to determine when it is safe to stop.